Making a Will (ACT)

-You must have ‘testamentary capacity’ to make a valid will.
-Generally speaking, this means you must be of sound mind and understand the effect of having a will, what property you own, and who your beneficiaries are.
-If you do not have testamentary capacity, the Supreme Court can order that a will be made on your behalf.
+- The testator must have testamentary capacity.
+In general, this means they must be of sound mind and understand the effect of having a will, what property they own, and who their beneficiaries are.
+If a person does not have testamentary capacity, the Supreme Court can order that a will be made on their behalf.

 Wills made in other jurisdictions

-If you get married or enter into a civil union or a civil partnership such as a de facto relationship after making a will in the ACT, the will becomes revoked unless it was prepared ‘in contemplation’ of the marriage, civil union or civil partnership.
-However, some of the dispositions and appointments made under the will to the person to whom you were married or with whom you entered into a civil union may still be valid.
+If a person marries or enters into a civil union or civil partnership such as a de facto relationship after making a will, the will is revoked unless it was prepared ‘in contemplation’ of the marriage, civil union or civil partnership.
+However, some of the dispositions and appointments made under the will to the testator’s spouse or partner, may still be valid.

-If you get divorced after making a will in the ACT, the will itself is not revoked.
-Instead, only the sections of the will specifically relating to your former partner (including dispositions and appointments) are revoked.
+If a person gets divorced after making a will, the will itself is not revoked.
+Instead, only the sections of the will specifically relating to the testator’s former partner (including dispositions and appointments) are revoked.